18F/atc-trello/README.md

 Cards that are moved into the "In Flight" status are examined.
 If a card's description includes one or more BPA orders (of the form: `BPA: <order name>`), a card will be created in the BPA Trello for each BPA order, with a link back to the ATC card.
 The ATC card will then be updated to include links to all applicable BPA orders.

+## Planned

-**Planned:**  The server will also listen to the BPA Trello board and will update the labels on ATC cards as BPA order moves through the system.
+The server will also listen to the BPA Trello board and will update the labels on ATC cards as BPA order moves through the system.

 ## Running